 … For those who love cute coffee shops.

 The sign of a good cinnamon bun is when you can smell it before you can even see it – that’s true for the tiny Swedish bakery Bageriet just off Covent Garden.
 Hidden down a small, unsuspecting alleyway, this tiny little bakery produces authentic Swedish baked goods by authentic Swedish bakers.
 Their version is the traditional way of dressing a bun with its round shape and crunchy pearl sugar on the top.
 Best served inside with a cosy book and coffee.

 … For the Instagrammers.

 Fabrique cinnamon buns are one of the most photographed in London.
-The bakery has 4 locations here in the capital, but they originated from Stockholm.
-The texture of this bun is the dense and chewy kind with bits of crunchy sugar nibs on top.
-Inside their bakeries, they have a rustic, Scandi, minimalist look which will make any interior lovers giddy with joy.
+The bakery has four locations here in the capital, but they originated from Stockholm.
+The texture of this bun is dense and chewy with crunchy sugar nibs on top.
+Their bakeries have a rustic, Scandinavian, minimalist look which will make any interior lovers giddy with joy.
 Your Instagram will thank you for this one.

 8 Earlham St, London WC2H 9RY http://fabrique.co.uk

 5. MUGHEAD COFFEE, New Cross.